SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/security/azure-event-hub-sasl.md

 ---
-description: Learn how to integrate Seldon Core 2.5.0+ with Azure Event Hub using Kafka protocol and SASL authentication.
-This comprehensive guide covers Azure Event Hub namespace setup, connection string configuration, Kubernetes secrets management, and Helm configuration for secure communication, including SASL_SSL protocol and PLAIN mechanism implementation.
+description: Learn how to integrate Seldon Core 2 with Azure Event Hub using Kafka protocol and SASL authentication for secure communication.
 ---

-# Azure Event Hub SASL Example
+# Azure Event Hub SASL Integration

 > New in Seldon Core 2.5.0